 LCHC encourages its patients to remain vigilant to the possibility of fraud and identity theft by reviewing credit card, bank, and other financial statements, as well as claims made using their insurance for any unauthorized activity.
 If individuals detect any suspicious activity, they should notify the entity with which the account is maintained, and promptly report the suspicious activity to appropriate law enforcement authorities, including the police and the state attorney general.
 In addition, anyone looking for information on fraud prevention can review tips provided by the FTC at www.ftc.gov/idtheft.

-LCHC takes the security and privacy of personal information very seriously and is taking steps to prevent a similar event from occurring in the future.
+LCHC continues to take the security and privacy of personal information very seriously and is taking steps to prevent a similar event from occurring in the future.
 These steps include implementing additional safeguards and security measures to heighten security of personal information, reinforcing existing information security procedures with employees, and revising information protocols.

 Should patients have any questions regarding this incident, they may leave a message at 781-715-6226 with their contact information, and we will return the call as soon as possible during the week (Monday-Friday).